Vince Nosal’s Friends in the Lincoln Park Golf

 Lincoln Park featured in Golf World spread on San Francisco public golf in connection with the U.S. Open.

 A parking lot now covers the green, while a plaque on a rock near the clubhouse commemorates Archer’s memory.
-Ken Harrington, a four-time Lincoln Park club champion, likes to work on his short game there after a brisk early morning nine.
+Ken Harrington, an eight-time Lincoln Park club champion, likes to work on his short game there after a brisk early morning nine.
 Along with the late John Susko, Harrington shares the official course record of eight-under 60, but it’s not all about numbers for the adjunct math professor at University of San Francisco.

 “There is nothing wrong with playing Olympic or San Francisco GC,” Harrington says one morning sitting outside the Lincoln Park clubhouse.
 “I know those people.
 That’s all great stuff.
 But this here is relaxed, very unpretentious.
 You put your ego aside.
 I’ve had a lot of happy days out here.”